9. Consumption Smoothing#

 Let’s do that now.

-Although simple and direct, the approach we’ll take is actually an example of what is called the “calculus of variations”.
+The approach we’ll take is an elementary example of the “calculus of variations”.

 Let’s dive in and see what the key idea is.